Bluejacket 23

-The boat was built by Paceship Yachts in Mahone Bay, Nova Scotia, Canada.
-It was first offered in 1967 in the Daysailer version, with a roomy cockpit and an open cuddy (cabin).
-By 1970 it was also offered in the MORCEE version, a modification of the original design, which was adapted to comply with the Midget Ocean Racing Club Rule (MORC) by fitting a self-bailing cockpit and enclosing the cabin.
-A total of at least 107 boats were produced (including both versions, based on known hulls) between 1967 and 1974.
-It is now out of production.
+The Bluejacket 23 is a recreational keelboat built by Paceship Yachts in Mahone Bay, Nova Scotia, Canada.
+At least 107 were built, from 1967 to 1974.

+The Bluejacket was first offered in the daysailer version, with a roomy cockpit and an open cuddy.
+In 1970 the MORCEE version was offered, adapted to comply with the Midget Ocean Racing Club Rule (MORC) by fitting a self-bailing cockpit and enclosed cabin.

 Design

-The Paceship Bluejacket 23 is a small recreational keelboat.
-It has a fractional rig, a spade rudder, and a fixed fin keel.
+Designed by Cuthbertson & Cassian, it is similar to several other Cuthbertson & Cassian designs built in Ontario around the same time, including the Classic 22 by Grampian Marine (which predated the Bluejacket), and the Viking 22 and later Gazelle 22 from Ontario Yachts.

+Hull

+The hull, deck and interior liners are built by the hand-layup method using polyester resins, 1/2 oz/sqyd mat and 24 oz/sqyd roving throughout the boat.
+Positive flotation is provided by large blocks of foam contained inside the cockpit seats and in the bow.
+The deck is reinforced with plywood that is sandwiched into the laminate.

 The boat has a draft of 3.75 ft.
 It displaces 2000 lb and carries 900 lb of iron ballast.
 The Bluejacket 23 has a theoretical hull speed of 5.61 kn.
-The design of the Bluejacket 23 is very similar to several other Cuthbertson & Cassian designs built in Ontario around the same time, including the Classic 22 by Grampian Marine (which predated the Bluejacket), and the Viking 22 and later Gazelle 22 from Ontario Yachts.

-(Paceship) Bluejacket 23 Daysailer sailboat at anchor on the Bras d'Or Lake.

-Hull and deck

-The hull, deck and interior liners are integrally molded of multi-laminate fiberglass construction, built by the hand-layup method using polyester resins, 1/2 oz/sqyd mat and 24 oz/sqyd roving throughout the boat.
-Positive flotation is provided by large blocks of foam contained inside the cockpit seats and in the bow.
-A non-skid pattern is molded into deck and cockpit surfaces.
-There are two fixed lights in the cabin top for visibility and interior illumination.
-The deck is reinforced with plywood that is sandwiched into the laminate.
-All hardware is either bolted through or tapped into metal which is bonded into the laminate.

 The design has a PHRF racing average handicap of 240 and a hull speed of 5.6 kn.

-Interior liner (Daysailer only)

-The Daysailer interior liner is a one piece moulding.
-It is not integral with the deck.
-No self-bailing is provided in this model.
-It is recommended that a boom-tent be used to reduce the amount of rain water getting into the boat.
-A bilge pump would also be a useful extra.

-Interior liner (MORCEE version)

-The MORCEE has a self-bailing cockpit with the cockpit an integral part of the deck.
-The cuddy cabin is enclosed with a hatch slide arrangement.
-The liner in the cabin is a separate moulding and contains two berth cushions and a sink.